Essential Checklist of Documents for Importing into Australia:

 3. Commercial Invoice

-The Commercial Invoice is an itemised list detailing the value, description, and quantity of the goods.
-This document is the foundation for calculating duties, taxes, and customs value.
+The Commercial Invoice is the itemised list detailing the value, accurate description, and quantity of your goods.
+This is not the same as a pro-forma invoice.

 4. Packing List

-A Packing List is a detailed description of the contents in each shipment.
-It includes the type of goods, dimensions, weight, and packaging details.
-This document is crucial for customs and quarantine inspections.
+A Packing List provides a detailed breakdown of the contents in each package or carton.
+It includes the type of goods, dimensions, weight, and packaging particulars.

 5. Quarantine Packing Declaration